w3c/screen-wake-lock/brightness-mode-explainer.md

 ## Interested partners

 - <https://iproov.com> authenticates users online for remote onboarding and verification, as well as kiosks inside banks and civic institutions.
 It also provides authentication for users in physical access settings.
+- <https://xchart.com/> automates anesthesia charting.
+Increasing the screen brightness would allow customers to quickly enter "monitoring mode" where their laptop essentially becomes a patient vitals monitor display.
+In this mode, they'd like to present the option of increasing brightness.
+Additionally, there is a planned feature involving scanning barcodes on screens as a means of quickly opening a case on another device.

 ## Open design issues